ALexei-Stukov/SuSu-Tools/README.md

     //some codes
 }
 ```

+Different tool has README,read the README can help you how to use SuSu_Tools.

-The tests in **./test/** is good example for beginners,it will tell you how to use SuSu_Tools.
+The tests in **./test/** also good example for beginners.

 ## Httpd
 ```